nitrado/terraform-provider-ec/docs/resources/formation_vessel.md

 Optional:

+- `gateway_policies` (List of String) GatewayPolicies are the gateway policy names applied to the game servers.
 - `health` (Block List, Max: 1) Health is the health checking configuration for Agones game servers. (see [below for nested schema](#nestedblock--spec--template--spec--health))
 - `volumes` (Block List) Volumes are pod volumes. (see [below for nested schema](#nestedblock--spec--template--spec--volumes))